What is Motor Neuron Disease MND:-

 * Amyotrophic lateral sclerosis (ALS).
 This is the classical MND and the most common type.
 About 8 in 10 people with MND have this type.
 Symptoms tend to start in the hands and feet.
 The muscles tend to become stiff as well as weak at first.

 * Progressive bulbar palsy (PBP).
 About 2 in 10 people with MND have this type.
-The muscles first affected are those used for talking, chewing and swallowing (the bulbar muscles).
+The muscles first affected are those used for talking, chewing, and swallowing (the bulbar muscles).

 * Progressive muscular atrophy (PMA).
 This is an uncommon form of MND.
 The small muscles of the hands and feet are usually first affected but the muscles are not stiff.

 * Primary lateral sclerosis (PLS).
 This is a rare type of MND.
 It mainly causes weakness in the leg muscles.
-Some people with this type may also develop clumsiness in the hands or develop speech problems.
+Some people with this type may also develop clumsiness in their hands or develop speech problems.

-What causes MND :-
+What causes MND:-

 The causes of MND are currently unclear but the generally accepted view is that this disease is a result of a combination of environmental, lifestyle and subtle genetic risks.
 About 5-10% of MND patients have a known family history of MND.
 The remaining cases (90-95%) are sporadic.

-Motor neurone disease is most commonly diagnosed in those over the age of 40 years, occurring mainly in those aged between 50 and 70 years.
+Motor neuron disease is most commonly diagnosed in those over the age of 40 years, occurring mainly in those aged between 50 and 70 years.
 In some cases, though, symptoms can first appear in a person's 20s.

 Usually the onset of motor neurone disease is gradual but younger patients may show a more rapid progression.
 The average life expectancy is 2–4 years from diagnosis but some people succumb within a matter of months, while others live up to 20 years or (in rare cases) beyond.

-Ayurvedic view of MND :-
+Ayurvedic view of MND:-

-Ayurvedic Treatment options for MND :-
+Ayurvedic Treatment options for MND:-

 Treatments include mild external therapies and specific head therapies along with internal medicines.
 Treatment course depends upon patients response to medicines.

-Herbs and herbal compounds used in MND are :-
+Herbs and herbal compounds used in MND are:-

 Ashawagandha: